 3. Copland, Aaron (1900 – 1990) Concerto for Clarinet and Orchestra

 This Concerto was dedicated to Benny Goodman and composed in 1949.
 The Concerto is littered with lyricism and the influence of jazz.
 It does not follow the more conventional form of the earlier concerti and begins with a rich, slow introduction that leads into a superb, virtuoso cadenza.
 The Concerto fully exploits the agility of the clarinet through some inventive and engaging writing for both soloist and orchestra.

 4. Crusell, Bernhard (1775 – 1838) Concerti 1 -3

-These three concerti were once overlooked in favour of more common works from the Romantic era.
+These three concerti were once overlooked in favor of more common works from the Romantic era.
 Each of these pieces is written by a composer who really has an understanding of the clarinet as well as a wonderful sense of musical shape and form.
 The works are challenging to play and rewarding to listen to.
 Crusell was a Swedish/Finnish born composer who not only played the clarinet to a professional standard, also established himself as a composer early on in his career; in spite of his humble beginnings.

 5. Debussy, Claude (1862 – 1918) Premiere Rhapsody

 Strictly speaking, this isn’t a Concerto but it is one of the most beautiful pieces that ever came out of the impressionist school of composition.
-The work was composed in 1910 and has remained a fond favourite of clarinet players across the world.
-Rhapsody captures the nature of the work really well as it darts and dives between colourful, energetic worlds that provide a technical challenge for any clarinet player.
+The work was composed in 1910 and has remained a fond favorite of clarinet players across the world.
+Rhapsody captures the nature of the work really well as it darts and dives between colorful, energetic worlds that provide a technical challenge for any clarinet player.
 There is also a piano and clarinet version that is equally enjoyable to play.

 6. Finzi, Gerald (1901 – 1905) Concerto